EEricHwang/EEricHwang.github.io/_pages/research.md

 <h2> UAV Safety-Filter Design through Control Barrier Function </h2>

 <p> <strong> Objective: </strong> <br>
-This research aims to propose a safety-critical controller for nonlinear affine systems under actuator cyberattacks and model uncertainties.
+This research propose a safety-critical controller for nonlinear affine systems under actuator cyberattacks and model uncertainties.
 The approach combines a robust sliding mode-based control barrier function (SM-CBF) to address model uncertainties and an LSTM-based attack detector to identify compromised actuator channels.
 Conventional CBF controllers are sensitive to model dynamics, leading to safety violations under uncertainties and attacks.
 The proposed SM-CBF ensures safety despite these challenges, while the LSTM-based detector swiftly identifies compromised inputs.
 The methodology's effectiveness is demonstrated through quadrotor UAV stabilization in a high-fidelity simulator with Gazebo and PX4-ROS2.
 </p>

 <hr>